GayathriS46/Timed-Math-Challege/README.md

 # Timed Math Challenge
 This Python script implements a timed math challenge game.
-Players are presented with random arithmetic problems and must solve them within a set time limit.
+Players are presented with random arithmetic problems and must solve them and show time.
 The game including addition, subtraction, multiplication, and division.

 ## How to Play